Distinguished right from 1394, Kessler has been sold under its own name since 1830.

 This wine goes well withLearn more about food & wine pairing

-The robe is golden yellow with light reflections of good intensity.
+The robe is lemon yellow with light reflections of medium intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

-The onset in the mouth is slender, marrowy and the alcohol support is fullbodied.
+The onset in the mouth is ample and sweet.
+The alcoholic base is full-bodied.

 “Best Sommelier of France 2006”